conda-forge/ray-packages-feedstock/README.md

 Ray is a fast and simple framework for building and running distributed applications.
-It is split into ray-core, ray-default, ray-serve, ray-rllib, ray-client, ray-data, ray-tune, ray-train, ray-air, ray-observability and ray-all packages.
+It is split into ray-core, ray-default, ray-serve, ray-rllib, ray-client, ray-data, ray-tune, ray-train, ray-air, ray-observability, ray-adag and ray-all packages.

 Current build status